amalbijukurian/Video_Converter/README.md

 # Video Converter

-A simple PyQt-based GUI application that allows users to convert video files to different formats using FFmpeg.
+A simple PyQt-based GUI application that allows users to convert video files to different formats using FFmpeg. exe file inside the dist folder can be used to run the application.
+For now hardware acceleration using NVENC is not working, will be updated later.

 ## Features